UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 Lost Property

-What happens to lost property after 1-3 months?
+What happens to unclaimed lost property?

-Safe-to-donate items are cleaned and donated.
+After this period, safe-to-donate items are cleaned and donated:

 Items that are of lower value (e.g. most water bottles, stationery) are placed directly on our Free to a Good Home table at the Information Centre, while anything kept for 3 months or longer will be donated through donation programs (the Welfare department’s semesterly second-hand market or a local op-shop).